tlevine/www.thomaslevine.com/content/!/scarsdale-assessment-distribution/index.md

 ## Apartments
-Looking at variation in assessed value will give us an idea of the different types of excemptions for each particular tax.
+Looking at variation in assessed value will give us an idea of the different types of exemptions for each particular tax.
 Here's a plot of standard deviation of taxable assessment by mean taxable assessment.
 It excludes properties that had the same assessment for all three taxes.